Pumahuanca

 Pumahuanca, Pumahuanja (possibly from Quechua puma cougar, puma, wank'a rock, "puma rock") or Yucay is a 5318 m mountain in the Urubamba mountain range in the Andes of Peru.
-It is located in the Cusco Region, on the boundary between Calca and Urubamba provinces, northwest of Urubamba.
+It is located in the Cusco Region, on the boundary between Calca and Urubamba provinces, northwest of the town of Urubamba.
 It lies northwest of Chicón and west of Capacsaya.